 COVID-19 -- New Measures at Dhammadicca

-At Dhammadicca Vipassana meditation centre, various countermeasures are being taken to minimize the risk of COVID-19 infection so that courses can be held safely.
-We evaluate the latest information provided by the Ministry of Health, Labor and Welfare, and implement countermeasures based on the standards recommended.
+Various COVID countermeasures have been taken at Dhammadicca to minimize the risk of COVID-19 infection and ensure courses are held safely.
+We follow the latest guidelines and information provided by the Ministry of Health and implement the standards recommended.

 Limited Number of Participants

 Until the arrival of the COVID-19 pandemic at the beginning of 2020, most courses offered a maximum of 64 places for students.
-In order to reduce any potential chance of infection in the 3Cs (closed places, confined spaces and close-contact settings) we are currently limiting each course to 26 students.
-We will continue to adjust this limit depending on the circumstances.
+In order to reduce any potential chance of infection in the 3Cs (closed places, confined spaces and close-contact settings) we are currently limiting the number of studernts for each course.
+We will continue to keep this under review and adjust this limit depending on the changing circumstances.

 Conditions of Participation

-We are not accepting the participation of anyone who is infected with COVID, has a high chance of infection, or anyone who falls in the high risk category of becoming severely ill if infected.
+We are not accepting anyone who is infected with COVID, has a high chance of infection, or those who are within the high risk category of becoming severely ill if infected.

 Centre Facilities and Course Management

-We have installed new equipment and operating methods to support our prevention measures.
+We have introduced various measures to support our COVID prevention policy.
 Please see the notes and images below.

 Course Registration — Day Zero